XBIZ: XBIZ Awards

 XBIZ gives annual industry awards in adult entertainment.

 The XBIZ Awards are the largest award ceremony in the B2B sector of the sex industry.
-The award will take place at the winter conference and is organized by the industry magazine.
+The award takes place at the winter conference and is organized by the industry magazine.
 The first event took place in 2003.
-The nominations are determined by the members of the industry.
-The jury is provided by the employees of XBIZ, colleagues and partners.
+The nominations are determined by members of the industry.
+The jury is provided by employees, colleagues, and partners of XBIZ.